-Streaming only stations used to be a big thing but have been supplanted by Spotify and Pandora.
+Streaming-only stations used to be a big thing but have been supplanted by Spotify and Pandora.
 I am not a huge fan of either of those services but I do like to listen to podcasts.

 Good audio should be near the top of the list for any content provider.
-Few things are more annoying than listening to an interesting podcast with low volume, background noise or other technical defects.
+Few things are more annoying than listening to an interesting podcast with low volume, background noise, or other technical defects.

 Continuing with my speaker projects; I have finished building a Sonotube subwoofer for my Box One speakers.
 As I discovered, those speakers miss a significant part of the bottom end.
 I made up for this by using a Polk Audio PSW-10 subwoofer that was part of my home theater system.

 I now have a bit of a dilemma; should I set the subwoofer up downward firing into the floor or should I set it up upward firing into a dispersion cone?
 I have tried it both ways and in the downward firing position, it shakes the floor.
 That is a great effect for watching movies like “The Hunt for Red October,” where there is a lot of bass rumbling.
 It is also great for blasting some Led Zeppelin or Pink Floyd Dark Side of the Moon.
-However, the idea of a sealed subwoofer was to add detail to the bass and that it does do.
-The Polk Audio PSW-10 certainly had bass, but it was ill defined.
+However, the idea of a sealed subwoofer was to add detail to the bass, and that it does.
+The Polk Audio PSW-10 certainly had bass, but it was ill-defined.
 The sealed sono-sub has less low, low bass but the bass instruments now sound as good as the rest of the orchestra.
 In the upward position, I get clean omni directional bass which sounds fantastic when listening to P.I.
 Tchaikovsky Concert #1 in B flat minor, opus 23.
 That was the idea when I started making this.
-Still, blasting Led Zeppelin is fun and I recommend it for everyone.
+Still, blasting Led Zeppelin is fun and I recommend it to everyone.
 Decisions, decisions…

-After a couple months of evaluation, I finally decided on the downward firing configuration.
+After a couple of months of evaluation, I finally decided on the downward firing configuration.
 It does add another dimension to watching movies.
 Now, I kind of want to get a bass shaker for the floor underneath the sofa.

 In any case, the technical details for this subwoofer are as follows: